 Many of the most beneficial experiences and lasting impressions in college are those acquired outside of the classroom through co-curricular activities.
 Student activities and programs at WNCC are varied to appeal to the interests and meet the needs of all students.
-Some student organizations are primarily social, while others are academic, professional, recreational, or service oriented.
 Event information can be found on the WNCC Mobile app and on the calendar located at the Student Life Office.

-Cougar Council (Student Government) - Cougar Council is the official voice of students at WNCC.
-A part of College's shared governance structure, Officers and representatives are elected annually by the student body to serve as the direct liaisons between the College and the students.
+Cougar Council (Student Government) is the official voice of students at WNCC.
+As part of the College's shared governance structure, Officers and representatives are elected annually by the student body to serve as the direct liaisons between the College and the students.
 The members of Cougar Council are elected each spring by general ballot, and the recommendations of Cougar Council are brought forward to the Student Services Council.
 For more information, contact the Office of Student Life at 308.635.6050.

 Student Organizations at WNCC may vary from year-to-year in accordance with changes in student interests and needs.
 Some organizations are primarily social, while others are academic, professional, recreational, or service-oriented.
-All formal student organizations are required to have a constitution that conforms to the educational objectives and administrative regulations of the College.
+All formal student organizations are required to have a constitution that conforms to the educational objectives, co-curricular guidelines, and administrative regulations of the College.
 Cougar Council serves as the chartering body for new organizations.

 To become officially recognized by the College, new organizations must submit their constitution to Cougar Council for approval.
 Any funds collected through the student organizations must be deposited and dispensed through the WNCC Business Office.
-All students can take advantage of the organizations that meet their own needs and interests
+All students can take advantage of organizations that meet their own needs and interests.

-A list of current student organizations is located at wncc.edu/student-life/get- involved/index.
-For more information, contact the Office of Student Life at 308.635.6050 in Scottsbluff, 308.763.2002 in Alliance, and 308.254.7441 in Sidney.
+A list of current student organizations is located at wncc.edu/student-life/get-involved/index.
+For more information, contact the Office of Student Life at 308.635.6050 in Scottsbluff, 308.763.2000 in Alliance, and 308.254.7430 in Sidney.